 Goodwill represents the excess of the purchase price paid over the fair value of the identifiable net tangible and intangible assets acquired in connection with business acquisitions.
-Progressive Leasing and Four are the only reporting units with goodwill as of March 31, 2022.
-Impairment occurs when the carrying amount of goodwill is not recoverable from future cash flows.
+Progressive Leasing and Four are the only reporting units with goodwill as of September 30, 2022.
+Impairment occurs when the reporting unit's carrying value exceeds its fair value.
 The Company's goodwill is not amortized but is subject to an impairment test at the reporting unit level annually as of October 1 and more frequently if events or circumstances indicate that an impairment may have occurred.
 Factors which could necessitate an interim impairment assessment include a sustained decline in the Company's stock price, prolonged negative industry or economic trends and significant underperformance relative to historical results, projected future operating results, or the Company failing to successfully execute on one or more elements of Progressive Leasing and/or Four's strategic plans.
-The Company completed its annual goodwill impairment test for Progressive Leasing and Four as of October 1, 2021 and concluded that no impairment had occurred.
-The Company determined that there were no events or circumstances that occurred during the three months ended March 31, 2022 that would more likely than not reduce the fair value of Progressive Leasing or Four below their carrying amounts.